AlexSchuy/2020-08-27-usatlas-recast-tutorial/_episodes/08-scaling.md

 <!--Our goal is to determine whether we can detect any signicant evidence for our signal in the data or, if not, what signal cross sections the data can exclude.-->

 The interpretation step will receive the `h_mjj_kin_cal` histogram that we converted to text file format in the previous step and perform the statistical comparison with some simulated background and data.
 The fitting will be done with [pyhf](https://diana-hep.org/pyhf/), a specialized fitting module designed for HEP applications and written in pure python (i.e. no ROOT dependencies).
-We won't dig into the actual details of the `pyhf` implementation during this tutorial, but if you're interested in learning more, check out the "Fitting Fun with pyhf" module on Friday!
+We won't dig into the actual details of the `pyhf` implementation during this tutorial, but if you're interested in learning more, there are many resources online.

 ## Scaling the Signal Histogram